hermescenter/dontspy.eu/site/content/en/blog/The-Dual-Threat-How-Losing-the-Biometric-Battle-Fuels-Deepfake-Proliferation.md

   </button>
 </div>

-# How Does This Connect to the Executive Order on Artificial Intelligence?
+# How Does This Connect to the (unregulation of) Foundation Models?

+In the last phases of the Trilogue, as explained by Connor Dunlop in [Regulating AI foundation models is crucial for innovation](https://www.euractiv.com/section/artificial-intelligence/opinion/regulating-ai-foundation-models-is-crucial-for-innovation/), Germany, France and Italy are pushing for **Zero Regulation on Foundation Models**.

 {{<figure
     src="/dall-e/visual%20representation%20of%20the%20production%20of%20an%20AI%20model%20trained%20on%20countless%20data%2C%20combining%20technology%20with%20natural%20elements-2.jpg"
-    caption="One certainty we can expect is the supervision of the Department of Commerce over the production of models, and this could ensure that the models produced and used in apps and services in the European market do not allow for the processing of biometric data." class="blog-figures"
+    caption="Even in the Executive Order of Biden ([our blogpost](/blog/what-us-say-on-rbi/)), one certainty we can expect is the supervision of the Department of Commerce over the production of models, and this could ensure that the models produced and used in apps and services in the European market do not allow for the processing of biometric data." class="blog-figures"
 >}}

 So let's use this measure to our advantage as Europeans, knowing that such marked and "certified" datapoints can be identified.
 Let's enforce transparency on the models adopted, and ban the use of products based on models trained on biometric data.

+As a conclusion, this infographic by EDRI, updates on the status of [Our Requests](/blog/requests):

+{{<figure
+    src="/img/Trilogue-Infographic.png"
+>}}

 # 💡 API